1 February 1891 (Sunday)

 Thanks to those progressive men in whose minds the idea of freeing the bridge originated and thanks to the Bridge Company for not placing any unnecessary obstacles in the way of the proceedings.

-The Bridge Company had as their Attetorneys (sic), S. A. Butz and R. J. Butz, Esqs., of Allentown and Geo.
+The Bridge Company had as their Attorneys (sic), S. A. Butz and R. J. Butz, Esqs., of Allentown and Geo.
 W. Geiser, Esq., of Easton.

 Source: The Slatington News, 4 February 1891